Dog Bite Lawyers in Chesterfield, MO

 Chesterfield, MO Personal Injury Lawyers

 Dog Bite Lawyers in Chesterfield, MO.
 Dogs can add a great deal of fun, love and companionship to our lives.
 But when Chesterfield, MO dog owners don't keep their dogs in check, it can cause injuries and other damages to innocent people.
-It is important to find experienced legal counsel ASAP after a dog bite.
-As personal injury lawyers, Halvorsen Klote has helped clients in Chesterfield, MO and beyond fight insurance companies to get the financial recovery they deserve.
-If you were bitten by a dog, don't wait another second to call us at 866-382-4167 or contact our Chesterfield, MO dog bite lawyers online.
+It is important to get experienced legal service as soon as possible after an accident.
+As personal injury lawyers, Halvorsen Klote has helped clients in Chesterfield, MO and beyond fight insurance companies to get the financial recovery they entitled to.
+If you were attacked by a dog, don't wait another second to call us at 866-382-4167 or contact our Chesterfield, MO dog bite lawyers online.
 Halvorsen Klote represents clients in the Greater St. Louis area and Southern Illinois.

-According to the American Veterinary Medical Association, there are over 4.5 million serious dog bites annually in the U.S. These injuries can carry expensive medical bills, as medical care can cost tens of thousands of dollars when taking into account procedures, prescriptions and other factors.
-Every day, almost 1,000 people visit an emergency room for significant dog bites, and the average medical costs for a dog bite is $20,000.
+According to the American Veterinary Medical Association, there are over 4.5 million serious dog bites each year nationwide.
+Dog bites can carry expensive medical bills, as medical treatment can quickly add up to tens of thousands of dollars.
+Each day, nearly 1,000 people visit an emergency room for significant dog bites, and the average dog bite-related hospital stay is $18,200.

-Do I Have a Dog Bite Case in Chesterfield, MO?
+How to Know if You Have a Dog Bite Case in Chesterfield, MO

-- Severity of your injuries — In order to have a valid case, your injuries your injuries have to have resulted in financial damages.
-You can typically receive compensation for injuries that led to medical treatment, as well as less tangible injuries like post-traumatic stress disorder.
+• Seriousness of your injuries — If you want to have a valid case, your injuries must be significant enough to warrant medical attention.
+You can generally receive compensation for injuries such as puncture wounds, lacerations or broken bones, as well as emotional damages like anxiety.
 It's harder to get compensation for small injuries like bruises or scrapes .

-- Circumstances surrounding the attack — If you were attacked while lawfully on public or private property, you may have a case.
-But, if you were trespassing or threatened the dog or their owner, you may not have a case.
+• The specifics of the incident — If you were bitten while lawfully on public or private property, you may have a case.
+However, if you were trespassing or threatened the dog or their owner, you likely don't have a case.

-- Insurance coverages available — For more serious dog bite cases, you'll probably need to find an insurance policy that covers any damages the dog causes.
-Most times, this will be under a homeowner's insurance or renter's insurance policy.
-If not, you may need your attorney to do some "creative lawyering" to help locate the coverage you need.
+• Insurance coverages available — Most dog bites are covered under a homeowner's insurance or renter's insurance policy.
+If not, you may need some "creative lawyering" to help find the policy that covers your injuries.

-- Dog bite laws — The validity of your claim is, to some extent, dictated by local and state law.
-Typically, in Missouri and Illinois, you can seek compensation for a dog bite any time you were bitten by someone else's dog if:
+• Dog bite laws — Whether or not you're able to make a valid claim for a dog bite also depends on local and state law.
+Generally, in Missouri and Illinois, you can seek compensation for a dog bite any time you were bitten by someone else's dog if:

-If you don't know if you have a viable case for legal action, you need to discuss your case with a qualified Chesterfield, MO dog bite lawyer.
-They can analyze the specifics of your case and advise you on what the best path forward is.
+If you don't know if you have enough to seek compensation, you need to discuss your case with a qualified Chesterfield, MO dog bite lawyer.
+They can evaluate the circumstances surrounding your dog attack and advise you on what the best path forward is.

 What to Do After a Dog Bite in Chesterfield, MO?